-Muslims across the world July 20, 2021 will commence the celebration of the Eid ul-Adha – the festival of sacrifice and feasting.
+Muslims across the world have commenced the celebration of the Eid ul-Adha – the festival of sacrifice and feasting.

 Eid ul-Adha is the second-most important event in the Islamic calendar.
 During the three-day celebrations, Muslim families around the world come together to honour Prophet Ibrahim’s devotion to Allah with gifts and feasting; typically sheep, cows, camel, chickens and goats, are slaughtered, cooked and shared with family, friends and the needy.

 The Eid ul-Adha celebration also marks the end of the 10-day Hajj pilgrimage to Mecca, which is one of the five pillars of Islam and all able-bodied Muslims must undertake Hajj at least once in their lifetime.

 This is how Eid ul-Adha is it celebrated according Islamic Scholars